MetaMask/delegation-framework/documents/CaveatEnforcers.md

 #### Key Differences from Regular Balance Change Enforcers

 **Regular Balance Change Enforcers** (e.g., `NativeBalanceChangeEnforcer`) track balance changes by comparing the recipient's balance before and after execution using `beforeHook` and `afterHook`.
-Since enforcers watching the same recipient share state, a single balance modification may satisfy multiple enforcers simultaneously, which can lead to unintended behavior in delegation chains.
+Since enforcers watching the same recipient and token share state, a single balance modification may satisfy multiple enforcers simultaneously, which can lead to unintended behavior in delegation chains.

 **Total Balance Change Enforcers** address this issue by: